-Factbox: Back to pubs, gyms and movies: plotting the return to normal
+Factbox: Back to pubs, gyms and movies: Plotting the return to normal

 Curfews were lifted across most of Spain on May 9.
 From May 24, it allowed travel from low-risk non-EU countries without a negative PCR test.
 From June 7, vaccinated people from anywhere in the world could enter.

-The country will lift a blanket obligation to wear masks outdoors from June 26.
+The country lifted a blanket obligation to wear masks outdoors on June 26.

+It will lift capacity restrictions in football and basketball games from the next season.

 THAILAND